richmahn/en_tn/gen/front/intro.md

 #### What is Genesis about? ####

-Genesis is a record of God's mighty acts and the beginning of human life.
-It tells about the first time humans sinned.
-This caused humans to die and to be separated from God.
-It also records the beginning of God's people through Abraham, Isaac, and Jacob.
+Genesis is about the the early years of creation.
+It tells about God creating heaven, earth, and the first humans.
+It also tells about the first time humans sinned.
+This caused humans to be separated from God and to eventually die.
+Genesis 1-11 briefly tells about other important events that occurred over thousands of years.
 (See: [[rc://en/tw/dict/bible/kt/sin]] and [[rc://en/tw/dict/bible/other/death]])

+Genesis is also about the beginning of God's people.
+Genesis 12-50 tells about how God remained faithful to Abraham and his descendants.
+Abrahams descendants became known as the Hebrews and later as the Israelites.
+These people would worship Yahweh and be his people.

+Genesis ends with Abraham's descendants living in Egypt with the hope of returning one day to the Promised Land.
+(See: [[rc://en/tw/dict/bible/kt/promisedland]])

 #### How should the title of this book be translated? ####